amuste/DnetOverlay/README.md

  };
 ```

-The full set of configuration options can be found in the API documentation.

 #### Position strategies
 The `positionStrategy` configuration option determines how the overlay will be positioned on-screen.
 There are two position strategies available as part of the library: `GlobalPositionStrategy` and